Selective engagements

 Availability

-I take on a limited number of engagements each year so the work can stay thoughtful and attentive.
+I expect to take on only 3–4 carefully selected collaborations each year so the work can stay thoughtful and attentive.

 Prototype costs